Generic Name: pimecrolimus (PIM-e-KROE-li-mus)

 - Elidel is for external use only.
 Do not get it in your eyes, nose, mouth, vagina, or rectum.
 If you get it in your eyes, rinse at once with cool tap water.

-- Contact your doctor if your condition worsens, returns, or does not get better after 6 weeks of using Elidel; if you have persistent eye irritation; or if a feeling of warmth or a burning sensation at the application site is severe or persists for more than 1 week.
+- Contact your doctor if your condition worsens, returns, or does not get better after 6 weeks of using Elidel.

 - Elidel should be used for short periods of time.
 If recommended by your doctor, treatment may be repeated with breaks in between.
-Do not use Elidel continuously for a long time unless directed by your doctor.
+Do not use Elidel continuously for a long time unless directed to do so by your doctor.

 - Elidel may cause harm if it is swallowed.
 If you may have taken it by mouth, contact your poison control center or emergency room right away.